-Engaging SASB: Civil Society Call to Action
+Engaging SASB: Civil Society Call to Action – Webinar replay and slides

 The Sustainability Accounting Standards Board (SASB) stands out among other sustainability reporting frameworks for its ability to define standards of financial materiality that will require firms to disclose business risks, which will in turn affect the decisions of investors and, through publicity, the decisions of consumers, business partners, and other corporate stakeholders as well.
 Since the publication of the standards in November 2018, there is growing evidence of public company willingness to disclose according to SASB, in large part because large investment advisors are demanding that they do so.
 These developments point to SASB as a new means for civil society to hold corporations accountable for human rights.